 How Does An EPIRB Work?

-The device contains two radio transmitters, a 5-watt one, and a 0.25-watt one, each operating at 406 MHz, the standard international frequency typically signalling distress, 406MHz.
+The device contains two radio transmitters, a 5-watt one and a 0.25-watt one, each operating at 406 MHz, the standard international frequency typically signalling distress, 406MHz.

 The 5-watt radio transmitter is synchronised with a GOES weather satellite going around the earth in a geosynchronous orbit.

-A UIN is a Unique Identifier Number that is programmed into each beacon at the factory.
+A UIN is a Unique Identifier Number programmed into each beacon at the factory.
 The UIN number consists of 15 digit series of letters and numbers that make up the unique identity of the beacon.
 The UIN is on a white label on the exterior of the beacon.
 The UIN is also referred to as the Hex ID.

-In case the EPIRB is not compatible with a GPS receiver, the geosynchronous satellite orbiting the earth can pick only the radio signals emitted by the radio.
+If the EPIRB is not compatible with a GPS receiver, the geosynchronous satellite orbiting the earth can pick only the radio signals emitted by the radio.
 The location of the transmitter or the identity of the owner cannot be deduced in this case.

 If an emitter transmits signals of 121.5 MHz, the rescuer or concerned party can reach the lost person even if they are at a distance of 15 miles.
 The accuracy of reaching the target could be magnified if an EPIRB also contains a GPS receiver.